 As the Managing Director of the Goethe Pop Up Seattle, Arabelle Liepold is excited to be working with artists and partners in Seattle and abroad to present an international program and help foster a cultural dialogue between the U.S. and Germany.
-Arabelle was born and raised in Germany and moved from Berlin to Seattle in 2014.
-She studied Literature, Art, and Film in Konstanz and in Sydney, and has worked in the cultural sector ever since.
+Arabelle was born and raised in Bonn, Germany, and moved from Berlin to Seattle in 2014.
+She studied Literature, Art, and Film at the University of Konstanz and the University of Technology in Sydney (M.A.), and has worked in the cultural sector ever since.
 She is passionate about bringing people from different backgrounds together through arts and culture.